 We won't send spam.
 Unsubscribe at any time.

-As a Sr. Growth Strategist at Common Thread Collective, Luke Austin leads some of the most exciting $100M+ consumer ecommerce brands in the industry.
-Connect with him on Twitter about DTC growth, innovating margins, or the future of NFTs and Web3.
+As the Director of Growth Strategy at Common Thread Collective, Luke Austin leads our team of Growth Strategists working with some of the most exciting $100M+ consumer ecommerce brands in the industry.
+Connect with him on Twitter.